 Centuries-old olive trees.
 Crystal clear waters tucked into coves along the coast.
-Fresh granite and focaccia for lunch on summer days.
+Fresh granite, seafood and focaccia for lunch on summer days.
 Dusty, winding roads to far-off beaches.
 Whitewashed villages that look straight out of Greece.
 When I first visited Puglia, I fell in love with everything this Southern part of Italy has to offer… and that’s when I knew I had to write a post with the 10 best beaches in Puglia.
 Puglia beaches are truly some of the most beautiful beaches in Italy.

 So where is Puglia, and where are the best beaches in Puglia?
 Puglia, a region located in the “heel” of Italy’s boot, has long been known as one of the most rugged and authentic spots in Italy.
 This unique part of Italia is one of Italy’s special secrets…and the best part?
 The BEACHES.
 The beaches in Puglia are some of the best in Italy.

 This region has the longest coastline in the country: on one side, the Adriatic Sea, and the other, the Ionian Sea.
 The pristine, white sand beaches and turquoise waters of Puglia are remarkable and breathtaking – but time and time again, foreign tourists opt for other, more popular spots.
 Puglia goes completely ignored.
 Regional studies have shown that Puglia is not as heavily visited as other parts of Italy.

 It happened to me, too.
 When I first started planning my Puglia road trip, so many people asked: where is Puglia Italy on a map?
 Most people had honestly never heard of this unique part of Italy.
 Don’t get me wrong: I love the food in Positano or the sweeping views of the Amalfi Coast — but